3ziizz/Library-Task/ReadMe.txt

 		will show all the books that application read it from dataBase with its id and title.

 	b.
-Enter 2 (If you want  to Add a books): will generate unique id then allow you to enter book details : Title, Author and Description after Enter three above , You should press <Enter> to back to Main Page.
+Enter 2 (If you want  to Add a books): will generate unique id (year+Month+minutes+seconds) then allow you to enter book details : Title, Author and Description after Enter three above , You should press <Enter> to back to Main Page.

 	c.
 Enter 3 (If you want  to Edit a books):